sgillies/lawdi-presentation/README.rst

 Readme
 ======

-This is an S5 template based on a presentation I did at AAG 2011.
+This is my LAWDI presentation, 1 June 2012.